Instagram's founders are leaving the company

-The founders of Instagram are stepping down from the business they started eight years ago in San Francisco and built into a global phenomenon used by a billion people.
+The founders of Instagram have resigned from the business they started eight years ago in San Francisco and built into a global phenomenon used by a billion people.

 Kevin Systrom and Mike Krieger founded the photo-sharing app in a co-working space in 2010.
 It became a runaway success, attracting tens of millions of users before the co-founders sold it to Facebook (FB) in 2012 for $1 billion.

-With the tech heavyweight's backing, Instagram continued its spectacular growth, adding features including video, stories and most recently, its own version of TV.
+With the tech heavyweight's backing, Instagram continued its spectacular growth, adding features including videos, stories and, most recently, its own version of TV.

 But Systrom, Instagram's CEO, and Krieger, its chief technology officer, have now decided to leave their posts.